catalyst-cloud/catalystcloud-docs/source/object-storage/tutorial-scripts/s3api.rst

 You need valid EC2 credentials in order to interact with the S3 compatible API.
-You can obtain your EC2 credentials from the dashboard (under Access & Security, API Access), or using the command line tools:
+You can obtain your EC2 credentials from the dashboard (under Access & Security, API Access), or by using the command line tools:

 .. code-block:: bash

   $ openstack ec2 credentials create

-If you are using boto to interact with the API, you need boto installed on your current Python environment.
+If you are using planning to use boto to interact with the API, you will need boto installed on your current Python environment.
 The example below illustrates how to install boto on a virtual environment:

 .. code-block:: bash